lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ### Collaboration policy

-For homework problems, you may work in groups of up to three, and turn in a single writeup as a group.
+For homework problems, you may work in groups of up to three and turn in a single writeup as a group.
 Group work on paper summaries is TBD.

 Additionally, you may use *any* resource available to you, as